Safe In-Context Reinforcement Learning: Conclusion

 \section{Conclusion}

+This work pioneers the study of safe ICRL, where agents must adapt to new and potentially OOD tasks without parameter updates while adhering to safety constraints.
+We show that existing approaches, including algorithm distillation for safe RL, and safe meta-RL baselines, are limited in this setting, as they lack mechanisms for regulating safety through in-context interaction histories and for adjusting to cost budgets during adaptation.

-This work pioneers the study of safe ICRL, examining both reinforcement pretraining and supervised pretraining.
-We develope a safe supervised pretraining appraoch based on the constrained decision transformer, showcasing its capability for OOD generalization while revealing its dependence on dataset size.
-We introduce EPPO, a safe reinforcement pretraining approach via exact penalty policy optimization to enforce strict cost constraints within each episode.
-Theoretically, we prove that EPPO's fixed point satisfies strict safety constraints while maximizing rewards.
-We conduct a thorough empirical study of the proposed approaches in challenging benchmarks that provably demand OOD generalization (Proposition~\ref{thm: prop1}).
-Such demand for OOD generalization is missing in many benchmarks used by previous works \citep{laskin2023incontext, zisman2023emergence, son2025distilling} Through those challenging benchmarks, we confirm that our pretrained safe ICRL agents adapt to not only unseen but also OOD evaluation tasks while respecting the safety constraints.
-We envision this work guiding the development of robust, generalizable, and safe RL algorithms for real-world applications.
+To address these limitations, we introduced SCARED, a reinforcement pretraining approach for safe in-context adaptation under the CMDP framework.
+SCARED enables agents to balance reward maximization and cost minimization during adaptation by regulating episode-level safety constraints and adjusting behavior in response to different cost budgets.
+Theoretically, we prove that fixed points of SCARED optimization satisfy strict safety constraints while maximizing rewards.
+To rigorously test OOD generalization, we introduce challenging benchmarks for safe ICRL (Proposition~\ref{thm: prop1}), addressing a gap in prior evaluations~\citep{laskin2023incontext, zisman2024emergence, son2025distilling}.
+Through these challenging benchmarks, we confirm that our pretrained safe ICRL agents adapt to not only unseen ID but also OOD evaluation tasks while respecting safety constraints.
+We envision this work guiding the development of robust, generalizable, and safety-aware in-context learning methods for real-world applications.